paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-132-victims-of-child-abuse.md

 (8) the term “child abuse” shall not include discipline administered by a parent or legal guardian to his or her child provided it is reasonable in manner and moderate in degree and otherwise does not constitute cruelty.

-**(d) Agency designated to receive report and action to be taken** For all Federal lands and all federally operated (or contracted) facilities in which children are cared for or reside, the Attorney General shall designate an agency to receive and investigate the reports described in subsection (a) of this section.
+**(d) Agency designated to receive report and action to be taken** For all Federal lands and all federally operated (or contracted) facilities in which children are cared for or reside, the Attorney General shall designate an agency to receive and investigate the reports described in subsection (a).
 By formal written agreement, the designated agency may be a non-Federal agency.
 When such reports are received by social services or health care agencies, and involve allegations of sexual abuse, serious physical injury, or life-threatening neglect of a child, there shall be an immediate referral of the report to a law enforcement agency with authority to take emergency action to protect the child.
 All reports received shall be promptly investigated, and whenever appropriate, investigations shall be conducted jointly by social services and law enforcement personnel, with a view toward avoiding unnecessary multiple interviews with the child.

+**(e) Reporters and recipient of report involving children and homes of members of the Armed Forces**

+(1) **Recipients of reports** — In the case of an incident described in subsection (a) involving a child in the family or home of member of the Armed Forces (regardless of whether the incident occurred on or off a military installation), the report required by subsection (a) shall be made to the appropriate child welfare services agency or agencies of the State in which the child resides.
+The Attorney General, the Secretary of Defense, and the Secretary of Homeland Security (with respect to the Coast Guard when it is not operating as a service in the Navy) shall jointly, in consultation with the chief executive officers of the States, designate the child welfare service agencies of the States that are appropriate recipients of reports pursuant to this subsection.
+Any report on an incident pursuant to this subsection is in addition to any other report on the incident pursuant to this section.

+(2) **Makers of reports** — For purposes of the making of reports under this section pursuant to this subsection, the persons engaged in professions and activities described in subsection (b) shall include members of the Armed Forces who are engaged in such professions and activities for members of the Armed Forces and their dependents.

-**(e) Reporting form** In every federally operated (or contracted) facility, and on all Federal lands, a standard written reporting form, with instructions, shall be disseminated to all mandated reporter groups.
+**(f) Reporting form** In every federally operated (or contracted) facility, and on all Federal lands, a standard written reporting form, with instructions, shall be disseminated to all mandated reporter groups.
 Use of the form shall be encouraged, but its use shall not take the place of the immediate making of oral reports, telephonically or otherwise, when circumstances dictate.

-**(f) Immunity for good faith reporting and associated actions** All persons who, acting in good faith, make a report by subsection (a) of this section, or otherwise provide information or assistance in connection with a report, investigation, or legal intervention pursuant to a report, shall be immune from civil and criminal liability arising out of such actions.
+**(g) Immunity for good faith reporting and associated actions** All persons who, acting in good faith, make a report by subsection (a), or otherwise provide information or assistance in connection with a report, investigation, or legal intervention pursuant to a report, shall be immune from civil and criminal liability arising out of such actions.
 There shall be a presumption that any such persons acted in good faith.
 If a person is sued because of the person’s performance of one of the above functions, and the defendant prevails in the litigation, the court may order that the plaintiff pay the defendant’s legal expenses.
 Immunity shall not be accorded to persons acting in bad faith.

-**(g) Omitted**

-**(h) Training of prospective reporters** All individuals in the occupations listed in subsection (b)(1) of this section who work on Federal lands, or are employed in federally operated (or contracted) facilities, shall receive periodic training in the obligation to report, as well as in the identification of abused and neglected children.
+**(h) Training of prospective reporters** All individuals in the occupations listed in subsection (b)(1) who work on Federal lands, or are employed in federally operated (or contracted) facilities, shall receive periodic training in the obligation to report, as well as in the identification of abused and neglected children.

 ### Statutory Notes

 #### Codification
 Section is comprised of section 226 of Pub.
 L. 101–647.
 Subsec. (g) of section 226 of Pub.
 L. 101–647 enacted [section 2258 of Title 18](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title18-section2258&num=0&edition=prelim), Crimes and Criminal Procedure.

+#### Amendments
+2016—Subsec. (a).
+Pub.
+L. 114–328, § 575(b)(1), inserted before period at end “and to the agency or agencies provided for in subsection (e), if applicable”.

+Subsecs. (e) to (g).
+Pub.
+L. 114–328, § 575(b)(2), (3), added subsec. (e) and redesignated former subsecs. (e) and (f) as (f) and (g), respectively.

 <a id="section-13032"></a>